vuza/micro-frontends-docu/README.md

 ## Motivation

 In an ideal world a single team has a mission or business value to fulfill and has all tools to be capable to do so in its hand.
 With traditional web applications this is impossible to realize.
 No matter which technology you choose, in the end your React.js, Angular or Vue.js application gets compiled to a huge frontend monolith.
-However, similar to microservices in the backend you should enable your team to have their own release cycles, tools sets and deployment.
+However, similar to microservices in the backend, you should enable your team to have their own release cycles, tools sets and deployment.
 If a team's mission is to build a webshop's cart application it should be able of fulfilling this task by developing everything from storage and logic to the UI and therefore be a real vertical team.
 To allow vertical teams in combination with web applications you need a UI composition strategy to sew everything together at one or the other point.

 ![Vertical Teams with Micro Frontends](./vertical_teams.png)

 ## Various approaches to build Micro Frontends

 When I talk about Micro Frontends, I talk about web based GUIs which are composed at runtime.
-If multiple applications get sewed together at compile time, the Micro Frontend concept does not solve problems like independent release cycles and high exchangeability.
+If multiple applications get sewed together at compile time, the Micro Frontend concept does not solve problems like independent release cycles, high exchangeability and free choice of technology.
 Furthermore Micro Frontends can be rendered at the server or client, both approaches are valid, can be mixed and might have their own dis- and advantages.

 ### Project Mosaic